How to Outsource Software Development Right: 12 Reliable Tips from a 12-Year-Old Provider

 A reliable partner will never go over budget unexpectedly.
 It will always be seen far in advance, and you’ll be aware of its reason from the very beginning.

 Tip #7: Don’t trust over-delivery

 A less widespread practice is to put you on the hook for continuous delivery above expectations.
-For example, you signed up a contract and agreed on 2 software engineers for the project.
-A provider says that only a team of two will be doing a job, but in reality, 4 people work on it.
+Let’s say you signed a contract for migrating legacy applications to the cloud and agreed on 2 software engineers for the project.
+A provider says that only a team of two will be doing a job, but, in reality, 4 people work on it.

 You are impressed by the level of delivery you receive for dollars spent.
 Then, the provider offers you 3 more developers for the same cost.
 Sure, it sounds desirable.
 You agree, and like previously, in reality, a service provider used 10 people instead of 5 to work on your project.
 Again, you’re amazed and ask for more.
 But now the service provider says no.

 You agree on a team of 10, and 10 coders are actually working on your cloud migration project.
 You see a 50% drop in speed and effectiveness, but it’s unreal to drop such a massive team of 10 people.
 So, you have no option but to continue to work with the same provider delivering less.

 Congratulations!
 You’ve successfully chosen the right partner, and now the process has begun.
 How to spot if the project is at risk of failure?
 Are there any patterns or common mistakes for projects?
 Yes, and we have them all.